gitter-badger/angular-styleguide/README.md

     avenger-profile.directive.spec.js
     ```

   Note: Another common convention is naming controller files without the word `controller` in the file name such as `avengers.js` instead of `avengers.controller.js`.
 All other conventions still hold using a suffix of the type.
 Controllers are the most common type of component so this just saves typing and is still easily identifiable.
 I recommend you choose 1 convention and be consistent for your team.
-My preference is `avengers.controller.js`.

     ```javascript
     /**